COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 Why are airlines rarely ramp checked?

-The TA procedure has become a very well-defined customs procedure
+The Temporary Admission procedure has become a very well-defined customs procedure

-Please note that TA can be used to fly privately, corporately, and commercially within the EU without any problems and with EU-resident persons onboard, if applied correctly.
-Moreover, since 2014 the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
+Please note that TA can be used to fly privately, corporately, and commercially within the EU without any problems and with EU-resident persons onboard if applied correctly.
+Since 2014, the TA procedure has become a very well-defined customs procedure, especially for corporate and commercial aviation.
 This is thanks to the huge effort from, e.g., the EU Commission and NBAA.

 Legal background for Temporary Admission

-The Istanbul convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission have been and are therefore continuously publishing various working papers and guidelines, etc., to clarify the correct understanding of TA and its usage within the EU.
-Especially the 2014 working paper from the EU Customs Code Committee (available in English, French and German) is important.
-Operators should anyway be aware off that these documents are not binding for the EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency to outline the correct use and understanding based on the specific setup.
-The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy and Greece, and less often other places.
+The Istanbul convention from 1990, regulating the worldwide usage of TA, is not very precise, and the EU Commission has been and is continuously publishing various working papers and guidelines to clarify the correct understanding of TA and its usage in the EU.
+The 2014 working paper from the Union Customs Code Committee (available in English, French, and German) is especially important.
+Operators should always be aware that these documents are not binding for EU member states, which is why different interpretations exist between member states, thus also why it is important to have a competent customs agency outlining the correct use and understanding based on the specific setup.
+The problem with local interpretations is often related to flights within France, Spain, Portugal, Italy, and Greece.

-Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist between member states and the areas where an operator often need guidance to use TA in a safe way.
-Yet, none of the situations cause problems for using TA if handled and documented correctly.
+Click here to see a list of the known grey zone areas where different interpretations of the TA procedure exist and where operators often need guidance to use TA safely.
+None of the grey zone areas create problems against using TA if correctly handled and documented.

 How can we help?